Grace and peace.

 Why “kin-dom” and not kingdom?

 Mujerista theologian and teacher, Ada María Isasi-Díaz popularized this term.
-“Kingdom” is associated to the dominant and oppressive reign of kings and Empires.
+“Kingdom” is associated to the oppressive reign of kings and Empires.
 (No more of that please!)
 The reign of God that Jesus proclaimed, however, looks more like justice; the last in society are made first and the least have everything they need, not because they are charity, but because they are family (Matthew 25).
 This new world order is better described as “kin-dom.”
 It is a way of life built on the bonds that make us kin.
 I may not yet know you, but I know we are mysteriously connected.
 I hope to cultivate within myself and all who gather at The Kin-dom Collective a deep sense of belonging.
 We belong to one another and to this beautiful planet.
 Full stop.
 And when we nurture and strengthen our bonds, our relationships and imaginations, we practice radical togetherness that is, the kin-dom of God.

 Do I have to identify as Christian to participate?